hudochenkov/postcss-sorting/README.md

 }
 ```

 Shared-line comments are always ignored in all “empty lines before” options.
-Plugin looks always “through” these comments.
+The plugin always looks “through” these comments.
 For example:

 ```js
 {